 Stir up a DIY mirror using a common project must-have: stir sticks.
 Use a handsaw to cut stir sticks to desired lengths, then spray-paint them (we used metallic gold paint).
 Cut a circle from newspaper to match the size of your mirror.
 Use the newspaper pattern as a guide for edge alignment of the sticks.
 Adhere the longest sticks at "north-south-east-west" compass points using strong crafts glue.
 Fill in the remaining spokes, leaving room for the wall hanger.

 Make a colorful statement at your front door with a DIY doormat.
 Cut 1x2 medium-density fiberboard (MDF) into fifteen 24-inch-long pieces.
 Spray-paint the pieces with exterior spray paint, let dry.
 Cut coordinating fabric strips to size, and affix to the slats with spray adhesive.
 Once dry, apply three coats of clear exterior varnish.
 To assemble, drill holes through each plank 1 inch from each end and at the center.
 Thread a small nut onto one end of each of the three threaded rods; insert the rods through the holes in one MDF plank.
 Slide a larger nut onto each rod.
 Continue alternating planks and nuts.
 Secure the slats with a nut threaded onto the end of each rod.

 Custom Window Shades

 Give a plain roller shade ($15) color and punch with a painted pattern.
-Using a ruler and T-square, mask off straight stripes with blue painter's tape.
+Using a ruler and T-square.
+Mask off straight stripes with blue painter's tape.
 Apply latex paints in your desired colors using a foam roller.
-Let paint set, peel off the tape, then let the paint dry completely.
+Let paint set, peel off the tape, and let the paint dry completely.